JamesWoolfenden/packer-by-example/README.md

 ### Common issue: SSH is blocked

 Some Environments lock down inbound and outbound SSH connections by blocking port 22, 3389.
-Check you're not making your AMIS in private subnet and waiting pointlessly.
+Check you're not making your AMI'S in private subnet and waiting pointlessly.

 ## Help